 In return for their generous support, Partners are annually invited to a Partnership Pilgrimage Weekend and Dinner in February where progress reports on new developments being supported are given - and there is a chance to listen to guest speakers, tour the surrounding church landscape with a local guide and meet Guardians and staff.

-Partners receive a special membership card and automatically receive our thrice-yearly mailings.
+Partners receive a special membership card and automatically receive our twice-yearly mailings.
 A permanent record of the achievements of the Partnership is kept in The Partnership Book, which also contains a full list of the names of members.
 In addition, prayers are offered for The Partnership each evening at Shrine Prayers.

 If you would like to play your part in building a Shrine for the future please